outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-13-5-things-i-learned-from-humble-inquiry.md

 layout: post
 categories: [leadership, books]
 ---
-I was asked to join a '5 things' meetup where the participants give a quick talk on 5 things they learned from a book they read lately.
-This is my notes from that talk, on the book Humble Inquiry by Edgar Schein.

 ## What's it a about?

 Humble Inquiry is a book about ‘The fine art of drawing someone out, of asking questions to which you do not already know the answer, of building a relationship based on curiosity and interest in the other person.’